MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 # Normalization of cell-specific biases

-## Using the deconvolution method to deal with zero counts
+## Using the pooling method to deal with zeroes

 Read counts are subject to differences in capture efficiency and sequencing depth between cells [@stegle2015computational].
 Normalization is required to eliminate these cell-specific biases prior to downstream quantitative analyses.